factorial-io/phabalicious/docs/configuration.md

 ## other

-* `deploymentModule` name of the deployment-module the drush-method enables when doing a deploy
 * `sqlSkipTables` a list of table-names drush should omit when doing a backup.
 * `configurationManagement` a list of configuration-labels to import on `reset`.
-This defaults to `['staging']` and may be overridden on a per-host basis.
+This defaults to `['sync']` and may be overridden on a per-host basis.
 You can add command arguments to the the configuration label.

 Example:
 ```yaml